weaverryan/sf_world_20_workshop/README.md

 ## Setup

-If you've just downloaded the code, congratulations!!
+First, clone the code from this page and reward yourself with a snack!

-To get it working, follow these steps:
+To get the app working, follow these steps:

 **Download Composer dependencies**